How to Find the Best Maths Tutor in Singapore: A Parent's Guide

 - Be familiar with the H2 syllabus (vectors, complex numbers, hypothesis testing)

-- Be able to teach both pure maths and statistics components
+- Be able to teach both pure maths and statistics

-Typical rates: $45-70/hr for part-time tutors, $60-100/hr for full-time tutors, $80-120/hr for ex-MOE teachers
+Typical rates: $45-70/hr for part-time, $60-100/hr for full-time, $80-120/hr for ex-MOE

-Before committing to a maths tutor, ask these targeted questions:
+Before committing to anyone, ask these:

-About Their Teaching Approach
+About Their Teaching

-- "How do you typically structure a 1.5-hour maths lesson?"
+- "How do you typically structure a 1.5-hour lesson?"

 - "What do you do when a student keeps making the same mistake?"